Purple Pebble Pictures: History

 Purple Pebble Pictures was founded by Priyanka Chopra.
 Under the leadership of CEO Sandeep Bhargava, the company ventured into films, television, and AD films.
 Chopra had always wanted to produce films but had been waiting for right time due to her immensely busy schedule.
 In May 2014, it was reported that she would be co-producing Madhur Bhandarkar's political drama Madamji, a film she had signed earlier that year to star in.
 It was confirmed in August 2014 that Chopra indeed will be producing the film.
 However, the film was postponed to an unknown date due to full season extension of Chopra's American television series Quantico.
 She said "Madamji is on hold and this film is very close to my heart.
 For this film, I have to give 70 days for shoot but since my show got extended, I couldn’t do it.
 Hopefully, someday I will make it.
 But right now I am not doing it."
+In 2024, it was revealed that the company had moved its headquarters to the US as Chopra Jonas' career shifted from Bollywood to Hollywood.